openml/automlbenchmark/README.md

 * Execute experiments locally or on AWS (see below)

 Future plans:
-* Automatic sharing of benchmarkling results on OpenML.
+* Automatic sharing of benchmarking results on OpenML.
 * Allow tuning of the AutoML systems (hyper-hyperparameters), beyond their default settings.
 * More benchmark datasets, and datasets of other types (e.g. regression).